chiengjohn35-hub/Vanilla-JavaScript-Projects/README.md

 ## 🌱 My Journey

-These Projects document my learning learning progress.
+These Projects document my  learning progress.
 They may be small, but each one strengthens my problem-solving skills and understanding of JavaScript Fundamentals.
 The journey reminds me-and-others-that consistent practice make growth possible.